-ADOT CRO requires subrecipients to provide an updated Title VI Implementation Plan and Goals and Accomplishments Report, on an annual basis, in order to document their Title VI compliance efforts and progress.
+ADOT External Civil Rights Programs requires subrecipients to provide an updated Title VI Implementation Plan and Goals and Accomplishments Report, on an annual basis, in order to document their Title VI compliance efforts and progress.
 The annual report should list all of the accomplishments the subrecipient has achieved in the area of Title VI, such as program area reviews, training, and processing of Title VI complaints, as well as the goals to accomplish in the upcoming year in relation to their Title VI program.
 Yearly reports are analyzed and categorized based on a high/low risk assessment.
-After yearly high/low risk assessment, the CRO will conduct compliance reviews of selected CAs, MPOs and COGs, and other subrecipients of federal financial assistance to determine the level of compliance with Title VI requirements.
+After yearly high/low risk assessment, the External Civil Rights Programs conducts compliance reviews of selected CAs, MPOs and COGs, and other subrecipients of federal financial assistance to determine the level of compliance with Title VI requirements.
 ADOT's annual goal is to conduct subrecipient compliance reviews of at a minimum 20% of its subrecipients.
-The subrecipient compliance reviews will:
+The subrecipient compliance reviews include:

-- 1. Ensure compliance with Title VI. - 2.
-Provide technical assistance in the implementation of the Title VI program. - 3.
-Correct deficiencies, when found to exist.
+- 1. Ensuring compliance with Title VI - 2.
+Providing technical assistance in the implementation of the Title VI program - 3.
+Correcting deficiencies, when found to exist

-High/Low Risk Assessment for MPOs/COGs/CAs compliance reviews:
+High/Low Risk Assessment for MPOs/COGs/CAs compliance reviews is based on the following::